prillcode/payload-enhanced/README.md

 ## 🌐 Custom Webhost Deployment

 For deployment to a remote Node/NextJS server, there are several options including VPS deployments with Coolify, traditional hosting providers, or cloud platforms.
-For developers interested in Coolify deployments from GitHub repositories, feel free to consult with me for specific setup guidance.

-General deployment steps (without Coolify or another Auto deployment dashboard):
+### Coolify Deployment (Recommended for VPS)

+This template includes a `nixpacks.toml` configuration file optimized for Coolify deployments:

+**Prerequisites:**
+1. **Create initial migration**: Before first deployment, run `pnpm payload migrate:create` locally to generate the initial database schema migration
+2. **Commit migration files**: Always commit the generated migration files in `src/migrations/` to your repository
+3. **PostgreSQL database**: Configure a PostgreSQL database in Coolify and set the `DATABASE_URI` environment variable

+**Deployment Process:**
+1. **Connect your GitHub repository** to Coolify
+2. **Set environment variables**: Configure `DATABASE_URI`, `PAYLOAD_SECRET`, and other required variables
+3. **Leave "Start Command" blank** - The `nixpacks.toml` file handles the complete build and deployment process
+4. **Deploy** - Coolify will automatically:
+   - Install pnpm v9+ (resolves Nixpacks compatibility issues)
+   - Build your Next.js application
+   - Run database migrations before starting the server
+   - Start your application on port 3000

+**Adding Sample Data (Optional):**
+After successful deployment, you can populate your database with sample content:
+1. **Access Coolify Terminal**: Use the "Terminal" tab for your deployed application
+2. **Run seed command**: `pnpm seed`
+3. **Verify content**: Check your admin panel to see sample accommodations, activities, and pages

+**Key Benefits:**
+- **Automated migrations**: Database schema is automatically applied before each deployment
+- **pnpm v9 support**: Resolves known Nixpacks compatibility issues with newer pnpm versions
+- **Version controlled**: All deployment configuration stays in your repository
+- **Zero-downtime**: Migrations run before the server starts, preventing empty database errors

+### General VPS/Traditional Hosting

 - **Database Configuration**: Update your production `.env` with your PostgreSQL connection details (development and production now use the same database technology)
 - **Environment Variables**: Update your production `.env` with your database URI (e.g., `DATABASE_URI=postgresql://username:password@host:port/database` or `DATABASE_URI=mysql://username:password@host:port/database`)